Aruba trebling capacity with two new Milan data centres

 The company is purportedly working with a number of large companies across a range of sectors, including logistics, automotive, electronics, services companies, in addition to a number of small and medium-sized businesses for its colocation facilities.

-Aruba has also fortified longstanding partnerships with major vendors contributing to the data centre’s technological aspects, including Dell EMC, Intel, NetApp, Cisco, VMware, Veeam, Zerto, Honeywell, Fiamm – Hitachi, Sunpower, Socomec and Stulz.
+Aruba has also fortified longstanding partnerships with major vendors contributing to the data center’s technological aspects, including Dell EMC, Intel, NetApp, Cisco, VMware, Veeam, Zerto, Honeywell, Fiamm – Hitachi, Sunpower, Socomec and Stulz.

 According to Cecconi, the company continues to invest significant amounts of time and money into innovation, and this can be illustrated in the number of certifications it has received, which include ISO 27001 for maximum security when it comes to managing company information and data, ISO 9001 for improving organisational management and processes, and ISO 14001 which guarantees an ongoing commitment to pursuing environmental sustainability objectives in various aspects of business.